So it may not have the most gastronomically inviting name.

 Details: Blenheim Grove, SE15 4QL | Book here

-When news broke that Queens Road cocktail bar Smokey Kudu was moving to Chelsea, the people of Peckham were understandably in low spirits… for a little bit, as the team have now opened Little Kudu in its place.
+When news broke that Queens Road cocktail bar Smokey Kudu was closing, the people of Peckham were understandably in low spirits… for a little bit, as the team have now opened Little Kudu in its place.
 They’ve kept the bar aspect (there’s a strong list of South African wines to work your way through) and added tapas dishes reimagined in modern South African flavours, like smoked peri-peri mussels and ham hock terrine with biltong scratchings.
 They’ve also unveiled a front terrace swathed in foliage and, needless to say, everyone’s pretty big on it…

 Details: 133 Queens Road, SE15 2AY | Book here